REVIEW: Bumbles – Studley’s new eco-conscious indie coffee shop

 Ella works closely with the butcher’s wife next door who sells bacon and sausage batches from a hatch – she invites their customers to sit inside the café where they can order a drink.
 She says hopefully it will bring more customers into town.

 Children and dogs are most welcome.
 A great deal of thought has been put into this as Ella has drawn from personal experience as a mum and owner of two dogs.
-Understanding that children tend to waste food, they offer ‘small portions at small prices’ such as a ham or cheese sandwich for £1.75 with carrot or cucumber sticks and a veggie bowl with bread sticks for £1.50, extra hummus is optional at 70p.
+She offers ‘small portions at small prices’ for kids such as a ham or cheese sandwich for £1.75 with carrot or cucumber sticks and a veggie bowl with bread sticks for £1.50, extra hummus is optional at 70p.
 Ella, her sister and mum have also created a mini book swap library, for adults and children.
 A water bowl and dog treats are provided for pet pooches.

 OUT & ABOUT